thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

 We're focused on implementing type inference (For brevity, we won't even cover definitions of types, polymorphism, or ASTs).
 None of the ideas I'm covering here are new.
 My aspirations with this post are to coalesce good ideas I've found in disparate sources.
 I've cobbled together an idea of how to do type inference from reading these sources, and looking at the source code of rustc and GHC.
 I couldn't find a good resource that tied all the concepts together, so I decided to write one.

 We'll build our language in Rust.
 One might wonder why we'd pick a low level language like Rust, and why not a higher level language that is less verbose such as Haskell or OCaml.
 These languages are often featured in literature on compilers, and for good reason.
 They make expressing the tree traversals involved in compilation very natural.
 However, I don't know OCaml.
-I'm more familiar with Haskell, but our type inference will make heavy use of mutation making the immutable purity of Haskell a poor fit.
+I'm more familiar with Haskell, but our type inference will make heavy use of mutation which makes the immutable purity of Haskell a poor fit.
 Rust has enough features to be functional for our tree traversals while still allowing for mutation.
 So we'll be using Rust, if you're unfamiliar [cheats.rs](https://cheats.rs) has a dense rundown to get you up to speed.

 ## Abstract Syntax Tree (AST)
 The whole point of parsing is to convert a text file into an AST.
 Since we're skipping over parsing, we'll start with an AST already constructed.
-If you'd like a refreshed on ASTs check out [this blog post](https://ruslanspivak.com/lsbasi-part7/).
+If you'd like a refresher on ASTs check out [this blog post](https://ruslanspivak.com/lsbasi-part7/).
 Our language is new, so we'll start small and add more fancy AST nodes incrementally.
 Initially, our AST will have just 4 nodes: variables, integer literals, function literals, and function application:
 ```rs
 enum Ast<V> {
   /// A local variable